aprescott/tenuki/README.md

   * Ko rule.
   * Pass.
   * Undo.
-  * End-game detection, dead stone marking, with territory scoring rules.
+  * End-game detection: dead stone marking, area/territory scoring.

 The go board provides a JavaScript interface to perform various functions, but the UI for individual controls is left to you.